 The Orlando Confectionary Artists Guild recently visited the Herndon Branch Library to showcase easy and fun ways of making cake pops, fondant animals and cute cupcake toppers!

-Join the TechKrew and go Under The Surface at the awesome 2013 teen summer reading program at the Orange County Public Library!
+Join the TechKrew and go Beneath the Surface at the awesome 2013 teen summer reading program at the Orange County Public Library!

 Guitar-and-mandolin duo Murphy & Spiers recently appeared at the Orlando Public Library as part of the "America's Music" series of programs.
 In this song, "Stone of Light," an American soldier thinks about a long-lost love from across the globe.